 - Europeans do not wear shorts and sandals; participants may want to follow their lead. - Belgians wear closed-toed shoes except perhaps in August.
-It is cold in Belgium, so this helps to keep feet warm.

-• In general, Belgians will dress much better than the average American.
+It is cold in Belgium, so this helps to keep feet warm. - In general, Belgians will dress much better than the average American.
 So if participants want to blend in, it is suggested they bring some nice things to wear.

-Public Restrooms - There are few public restrooms in Belgium, and the ones that are available will cost participants money, usually $\{0.40\}$ , to use; though some American based fast food chains still have free toilets.
+Public Restrooms - There are few public restrooms in Belgium, and the ones that are available will cost participants money, usually $\{0.40, \text{ to use}\}$; though some American based fast food chains still have free toilets.
 Unlike the United States, one cannot just go into a restaurant and expect to use their toilets.
 Those are reserved for paying customers only.

 Often when participants do find a public restroom in Belgium, such as in a train station, they will usually find an attendant just inside the entrance.
-There will usually be a sign somewhere with the price, usually 0.25 to 0.50.
-This is the price one is expected to pay, always upon leaving the place, never entering.
+There will usually be a sign somewhere with the price, usually 0.50 to 1.00.
+This is the price one is expected to pay either upon leaving or upon entering.